The Banquet Scene in Macbeth

 The Banquet Scene in Macbeth is an 1840 history painting by the Irish artist Daniel Maclise.
-It features the banquet scene from William Shakespeare's tragedy Macbeth. depicted in Romantic style.
+Painted in the Romantic style, it depicts the banquet scene from William Shakespeare's tragedy Macbeth.

 Maclise produced a number of pictures based on plays by Shakespeare.
 The work was displayed at the Royal Academy Exhibition of 1840 at the National Gallery in London.
-In 1857 it was featured at the Art Treasures Exhibition in 1857.
+In 1857 it was featured at the Art Treasures Exhibition.
 The painting is now in the Guildhall Art Gallery in the City of London, having been acquired in 1904.